elastic/azure-marketplace/README.md

     </td><td><code>""</code></td></tr>

   <tr><td>esHeapSize</td><td>integer</td>
-    <td>The size, in megabytes, of memory to allocate on each Elasticsearch node for the JVM heap.
+    <td>The size, <em>in megabytes</em>, of memory to allocate on each Elasticsearch node for the JVM heap.
 If unspecified, 50% of the available memory will be allocated to Elasticsearch heap, up to a maximum of 31744MB (~32GB).
-    Take a look at <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html" target="_blank">the Elasticsearch documentation</a> for more information.  <strong>This is an expert level feature - setting a heap size larger than available memory on the Elasticsearch VM SKU will fail the deployment.</strong>
+    Take a look at <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html" target="_blank">the Elasticsearch documentation</a> for more information.  <strong>This is an expert level feature - setting a heap size too low, or larger than available memory on the Elasticsearch VM SKU will fail the deployment.</strong>
     </td><td><code>0</code></td></tr>

   <tr><td>esHttpSecurity</td><td>string</td>
-    <td><code>Yes</code> or <code>No</code> whether to configure SSL/TLS for the HTTP layer of Elasticsearch. <strong>X-Pack plugin must be installed</strong>
+    <td>Either <code>Yes</code> or <code>No</code> to configure SSL/TLS for the HTTP layer of Elasticsearch. <strong>X-Pack plugin must be installed and either <code>esHttpCertBlob</code> or <code>esHttpCaCertBlob</code> provided</strong></strong>
     </td><td><code>No</code></td></tr>

   <tr><td>esHttpCertBlob</td><td>string</td>
-    <td>A Base-64 encoded form of the PKCS#12 archive (.pfx/.p12) certificate to secure communication for HTTP layer to Elasticsearch. <strong>X-Pack plugin must be installed</strong>
+    <td>A Base-64 encoded form of the PKCS#12 archive (.p12/.pfx) certificate to secure communication for HTTP layer to Elasticsearch. <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esHttpCertPassword</td><td>securestring</td>
-    <td>The password for the PKCS#12 archive (.pfx) certificate to secure communication for HTTP layer to Elasticsearch.
-Optional as the archive may not be encrypted. <strong>X-Pack plugin must be installed</strong>
+    <td>The password for the PKCS#12 archive (.p12/.pfx) certificate to secure communication for HTTP layer to Elasticsearch.
+Optional as the archive may not be encrypted. <br /><br />
+    If using <code>esHttpCaCertBlob</code>, this password will be used to encrypt the private key of generated certificates.
+    <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esHttpCaCertBlob</td><td>string</td>